Serial number 294634

 Underside of chassis.
 The electrolytic capacitor is dated 1955.
 Note the new three core mains cable and fixing clamp.

 Part of back cover.

 When I received it,the cabinet was in a grubby condition and much of the lacquer had crazed and peeled off.
-The cabinet was scraped and rubbed down with wire wool and so far has been given two coats of Danish Oil which has much improved the appearance.
+The cabinet was scraped and rubbed down with wire wool and was given two coats of Danish Oil which much improved the appearance.